Harish-M-5/LangChain-OpenAI-/README.md

 # LangChain-OpenAI
-A minimal Python project using LangChain and OpenAI GPT model to build a console-based
+A minimal Python project using LangChain and OpenAI GPT model to build a console based

 ## Overview: